hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-SoAd.md

 	* Transition into the `OFFLINE` state.
 	* Reset to the configured remote address.

-*Note:* For UDP, if `SoAdSocketUdpAliveSupervisionTimeout` time has passed since the last reception of a datagram, the associated socket connection transitions into the `RECONNECT` state.
+*Note:* For UDP, if `SoAdSocketUdpAliveSupervisionTimeout` time has passed since the last reception of a datagram, the associated socket connection transitions into the `RECONNECT` state instead.

+For clarification purposes,
+* A remote address may be,
+	* Unconfigured and unset.
+	* Configured.
+	* Set (via `SoAd_SetRemoteAddr`).
+* In all case(s), it may contain wildcard(s) (e.g., `ANY` for IP, 0 for port).
 #### Additional Features
 ---
 ##### PDU Header Option